geopm/geopm/service/docs/source/geopm_pio_levelzero.7.rst

 To use the GEOPM LevelZero signals and controls GEOPM must be compiled against the oneAPI LevelZero libraries and must be run on a system with discrete GPUs supported by LevelZero.
 To compile against the oneAPI LevelZero libraries geopm must be configured using the --enable-levelzero flag.
 The optional --with-levelzero flag may be used to indicate the path of the required libraries.
 In addition the user must export ZES_ENABLE_SYSMAN=1 as specified by the Intel oneAPI Level Zero Sysman documentation.
 See the Sysman specification for more info on related environment variables and their usage.

 Since signals and controls are exposed via the Sysman API they will be impacted by Sysman environment variables.
-Please review `oneAPI LevelZero Sysman Environment Variables <https://spec.oneapi.io/level-zero/latest/sysman/PROG.html#environment-variables>`_ and `oneAPI LevelZero Core Programming Guide Environment Variable <https://spec.oneapi.io/level-zero/latest/core/PROG.html#environment-variables>`_.
+Please review `oneAPI LevelZero Sysman Environment Variables <https://spec.oneapi.io/level-zero/latest/sysman/PROG.html#environment-variables>`_ and `oneAPI LevelZero Core Programming Guide Environment Variables <https://spec.oneapi.io/level-zero/latest/core/PROG.html#environment-variables>`_.

 Signals
 -------